dvidd/uSwapp/README.md

 This project is currently being develop ( Not functional yet )

 - Add a username name?
-- Do transaction withdraw()
+- Do transaction withdraw() because it does not work jet
-- Point decimals
+- Exchage dollars and other currencies to ether / translation
-- Alert no wallet conected
+- Errors in the transaction
-- Exchage dollars and other currencies to ether
+- Show the swaps that you created